zonneplan/KiBot/README.md

   * Description: Creates a panel to fabricate various copies of the PCB at once.
                  It currently uses the KiKit tool, which must be available.
                  Consult KiKit docs for detailed information.
+                 Current versions of KiKit only support KiCad 6 and my tests using KiKit 1.0.5 (the last to support KiCad 5) shown some incompatibilities.
                  Note that you don't need to specify the units for all distances.
                  If they are omitted they are assumed to be `default_units`.
                  The same is valid for angles, using `default_angles`